TheBestPessimist/duplicacy-utils/Readme.md

 ---

-Currently there are 2 main scripts: `backup.ps1` and `create scheduled task.ps1`, and a generic `filters` file.
+Currently there are 2 main scripts: `backup.ps1` and `create scheduled task.ps1`, and a generic `filters` file for Windows and MacOS.

 ##### 1. `backup.ps1`